 - Cognitive behavioral therapy: CBT for depression is a therapeutic technique where a therapist helps a person identify the thoughts and triggers for their depression, and work to develop ways to decrease them.

-- Eye Movement Desensitization and Reprocessing: EMDR for depression is a type of therapy used to decrease the symptoms associated with PTSD, and traumatic experiences that have led to depression and other symptoms.
+- Eye Movement Desensitization and Reprocessing: EMDR for depression is a type of therapy used to decrease the symptoms associated with PTSD and traumatic experiences that have led to depression and other symptoms.

-- Art & Music Therapy: Expressive therapies such as art and music therapy are great ways to combat depression.
+- Art & Music Therapy: Expressive arts therapies such as art and music therapy are great ways to combat depression.
 They involve using creativity and personal expression to combat symptoms.

 Medication Options for Depression